 Since he is treated respectfully (as opposed to being reprimanded), I know that he was not only concerned, but surprised.
 He took it seriously, and just needs gentle reminding from time to time.
 How many kids would have been yelled at for such an accident?
 How many would have heard, “How many times have I told you…?!”

-When we as parents don’t treat it as something to be upset about, we are also surprised at how easy it is to just acknowledge it for what it is – a mark in the floor.
+When I as a parent don’t treat it as something to be upset about, I am also surprised at how easy it is to just acknowledge it for what it is – a mark in the floor.
 How important is such a tiny nick in life?
-What will we remember in 10 years?
+What will I remember in 10 years?

 Harmony starts from within, and it radiates outward when we see things for what they are instead of for what we might have been conditioned to see them as in the disconnect that resulted from the paradigms of our upbringing.

 More importantly, what will he remember in 10 years?
-I hope he remembers how much fun it was riding his skateboard in the house with us present to see his subsequent victories.
-I hope he remembers the connection of knowing that what was important to him truly mattered to us.
+I hope he remembers how much fun it was riding his skateboard in the house with me present to see his subsequent victories.
+I hope he remembers the connection of knowing that what was important to him truly mattered to me.
 I hope he remembers the freedom that he experienced as a child.